HarryMerckel/davedude0.github.io/_posts/2015-01-16-KEITH-Early-Development.md

 ## Some new clothes

 MK3 was the first iteration of KEITH with a proper chassis, which was made out of 3mm plywood and cut with a jigsaw...
-Needless to say, it wasn't quite a masterpiece yet but it certain;y did the job until we could get the MK4 chassis laser cut.
+Needless to say, it wasn't quite a masterpiece yet but it certainly did the job until we could get the MK4 chassis laser cut.

 <a href="http://www.raspberrypi.org">Raspberry Pi</a> is a trademark of the Raspberry Pi Foundation.